biochunan/bio-datasets/README.md

 To summarise: this dataset contains two features: 'name', which is a string, and 'structure' which is a `bio_datasets.ProteinStructureFeature`.
 Features of this type will automatically be loaded as `bio_datasets.Protein` instances.

+### Creating a dataset with bio feature types

-### Building and sharing datasets from local files
+#### Building and sharing datasets from local files

+To streamline the processes of building your own datasets from local files, we provide some utility classes for building datasets from standard formats.
+For example suppose you have a local directory containing PDB files.
+You want to write an efficient data loader, and ideally to reduce the size of the directory to make it easier to share with your collaborators. bio-datasets allows you to achieve these two things with almost no effort.

+#### Fully-flexible dataset construction

+If your local data doesn't fit the format assumed by ProteinStructureFolder, but you still want a way to create a Dataset instance (for example to convert your local data into a more efficient storage format for sharing, or to exploit Dataset's fast memory-mapped retrieval), you simply need to configure a Dataset constructor with information on your Feature types:

-To use the built-in Feature types provided by bio-datasets, simply create a Features object from a dictionary mapping column names to feature types.
+This feature configuration is performed by creating a `datasets.Features` object mapping column names to feature types.

 Each Feature type supports various configuration options (see details in \__init__ methods) controlling the formats in which data is stored and loaded.

+For example, using a [generator-based Dataset constructor]():

 ```python
 from datasets import Dataset, Features